Sweet, chewy, and studded with dried cranberries and walnuts, this Dutch Oven Cranberry Walnut Bread and comes together with minimal effort.

 - Whole Wheat Dutch Oven Bread

-- Place a dutch oven fitted with a lid, in the oven.
-Preheat to 450 degrees.
-(Let the pan preheat in the oven.)
+- Place the dutch oven fitted with its lid in the oven.
+Preheat to 450 degrees F. (Let the pan preheat in the oven.)

-- Once the pan is preheated, carefully remove from the oven and then carefully place the prepared dough into the pan and cover with the lid.
-If using parchment paper, you can simply pick up the parchment paper and place into the dutch oven.
+- Once the pan is preheated, carefully remove it from the oven and then carefully place the prepared dough into the pan and cover with the lid.
+If using parchment paper that is safe up to 450 degrees F, you can simply pick up the parchment paper and place into the dutch oven.
 If you don't have parchment paper, just place the bread dough directly to the dutch oven.
 DO NOT USE wax paper or a silicone baking sheet.

 - Bake for 30 minutes covered.
 Remove the lid and bake for an additional 20 minutes.

-- Remove bread from dutch oven and let cool on wire rack for 10-15 minutes before serving.
+- Remove bread from dutch oven and let cool on a wire rack completely before slicing and serving.